Skip to main content Skip to local navigation

 SOURCE: York Gazette, 1999

-Located on York University’s Keele campus, the Maloca Community Garden features about 2,000 square feet devoted to both individual and communal plots for growing vegetables, fruits, herbs and flowers according to the principles of organic agriculture.
+Located on York University’s Keele campus, the Maloca Community Gardens features about 2,000 square feet devoted to both individual and communal plots for growing vegetables, fruits, herbs and flowers according to the principles of organic agriculture.

 The garden’s name – Maloca – comes from the multi-family long houses built near the banks of the Amazon River.
 At the centre of each house is a communal, spiritual meeting place, and the garden’s name reflects our group’s desire to create a sense of community.